Other / mixed grade configuration · Midland, PA

 How many students attend Lincoln Park Performing Arts Cs?

 Lincoln Park Performing Arts Cs has 674 students enrolled.
-It is a other school in Midland, PA.
+It is a public school in Midland, PA.

 What is the student-teacher ratio at Lincoln Park Performing Arts Cs?